What do I need to make TuneMatic products work?

 How long can TuneMatic store the antenna parameters?

-At least fifty (50) years, or until the user performs a factory reset.
+At least fifty (50) years in non-volatile memory chip, or until the user performs a factory reset.

 What is the operating frequency range of the TuneMatic controller?